Skip links

 Most days, I cut it into squares and serve it warm right from the baking dish.
 A spoon and a mug of coffee are enough.
 When we have guests, I set out a bowl of yogurt and let people add a spoonful on top for a creamy contrast.

-If it is more of a brunch, I keep portions smaller and add something savory on the side, sometimes like this Stoved Chicken Recipe, so the meal feels more rounded without extra work.
+If it is more of a brunch, I keep portions smaller and add something savory on the side, like these High Protein Pepperoni Pizza Rolls, so the meal feels more rounded without extra work.

 Variations and Adjustments for Blueberry Baked Oatmeal

-Blueberry Baked Oatmeal is one of those recipes I have adjusted many times, and Chef Thomas has tested these small changes in different kitchens over the years.
+Blueberry Baked Oatmeal is one of those recipes I have adjusted many times, and i tested these small changes in different kitchens over the years.

 Texture Adjustments